-Step back in time to an era when dinosaurs ruled the earth and where their fossilized remains are still being revealed among the crumbling cliffs of this fascinating stretch of coastline.
-Your itinerary includes some of the most famous geological features in England, including Chesil Beach, the Isle of Portland, Lulworth Cove, and Durdle Door.
+Step back in time to an era when dinosaurs ruled the earth and where their fossilised remains are still being revealed among the crumbling cliffs of this fascinating stretch of coastline.
+Your itinerary includes some of the most famous geological features in England including Chesil Beach, the Isle of Portland, Lulworth Cove and Durdle Door.

 The icons below highlight the distance, difficulty and theme of this itinerary.

 Coastal / History / Food and drink /Geology

 Every step of the journey has been carefully planned to help you make the most of your walking adventure.
 Click on the blue tabs below for more information.